 The Group's risk management function is an integral part of managing risks across the Group's business activities.
 Risk Management Division policies are designed and implemented to identify and analyze risks, to set appropriate risk limits and controls, to monitor risks with adherence to limits by means of reliable and up-to-date information systems.
 The Group regularly reviews its risk management policies and systems to reflect changes in regulations, markets, products and emerging best practice, in order to keep financial risk at a prudent and acceptable level within agreed risk appetite parameters.
-After acquisition, the Group has further improved its policies and process by aligning with ADCB standard practices.
+Post-acquisition, the Group has improved its standard significantly through aligning its policies and process with Group ADCB standard practices.